giachero/BEGepro/README.md

 ```bash
 (begenv3.7) $ pip freeze | grep begepro
 ```
-and the ouput must be similar to
+and the ouput must be something similar to
 ```bash
 begepro==0.0.1
 ```